ttexan1/klavis/README.md

 ## Introduction

 Klavis AI makes it effortless to connect to production-ready MCP servers & clients at scale.
-Integrate with your AI application in under a minute, and scale to millions of users using our open-source infrastructure, hosted servers, and multi-platform clients!
+Integrate MCPs with your AI applications in a minute, and scale to millions of users using our open-source infrastructure, hosted servers, and multi-platform clients!

 ## ✨ Key Features

-Klavis AI lowers the barrier to using MCPs by providing:
+Klavis AI removes the barrier to using MCPs by providing:
-- **Stable Production-Ready MCP Servers**: 100% connection guarantee with reliable MCP servers on dedicated infrastructure.
-- **Built-In Authentication**: Secure authentication out of the box with built-in OAuth flows and secrets management for both developers and end-users.
-- **High-Quality**: All our MCP Servers come from official sources or are internally evaluated by Klavis and our customers.
+- **Production-Ready MCP Servers**: All our MCP Servers come from official sources or are internally evaluated by Klavis and our customers.
+- **Built-In Authentications**: Secure authentication out of the box for both developers and end-users.
-- **MCP Client integration**: We support MCP Client integration, allowing you to interact via Klavis Slack, Discord, or web MCP client and integrate into your workflows seamlessly.
+- **MCP Client Integrations**: We support MCP Client Integration, allowing you to interact via Klavis Slack, Discord, or web MCP client and integrate into your workflows seamlessly.
-- **100+ Tool Integrations & Customization**: Support for various tools and customized MCP servers tailored to your needs.
+- **100+ Tool Integrations & Customizations**: Support for various tools and customized MCP servers tailored to your needs.

 ## 🚀 Quick Start